-· · Method for EXPECTED MEAURABLE OUTCOMES Measurement 3A Establish a baseline of parent/guardian that feel they have opportunities for involvement and input in school.
-Survey 3B Achieve a percentage of families with unduplicated pupils who participate in school meetings, committees, and events that is similar to the percentage of unduplicated students.
-Sign-in sheets 3C Achieve a percentage of families with SWD who participate in school meetings, committees, and events that is similar to the percentage of students with disabilities.
-Sign-in sheets 5A Achieve an overall attendance rate of 94%.
-Review data for all student subgroups to assure attendance rates with 3% of overall rate.
-SIS 5B Achieve a chronic absenteeism rate that is less than or equal to the state average.
+EXPECTED MEAURABLE OUTCOMES Method for Measurement 3A Establish a baseline from the spring 2020 survey of parents/guardians that feel they have opportunities for involvement and input in school.
+Survey 3B Achieve a percentage from the spring 2020 survey of families with unduplicated pupils who participate in school meetings, committees, and events that is similar to the percentage of unduplicated students.
+Sign-in sheets 3 C Achieve a percentage from the spring 2020 survey of families with SWD who participate in school meetings, committees, and events that is similar to the percentage of students with disabilities.
+Sign-in sheets 5A Achieve an overall attendance rate of 94% from year 1 data.
+Review data for all student subgroups to assure attendance rates within 3% of overall rate.
+SIS 5B Achieve a chronic absenteeism rate from year 1 data that is less than or equal to the state average.
 Review data for all student subgroups to assure rates within 1-2% of the overall rate.
-CA School Dashboard 5C Achieve a middle school dropout rate less than or equal to the state average.
-CA School Dashboard 5D Achieve a high school dropout rate less than or equal to the state average.
+CA School Dashboard 5C Achieve a middle school dropout rate less than or equal to the state average from year 1 data.
+CA School Dashboard 5D Achieve a high school dropout rate less than or equal to the state average from year 1 data.
 CA School Dashboard 5E Achieve a high school graduation rate of 90% or greater.
-Review data for all student subgroups to assure rates within 5% of overall school rate.
-CA School Dashboard 6 A Achieve a pupil suspension rate of 3% or less.
-CA School Dashboard 6B Achieve a pupil expulsion rate equal or less than the state average.
+Review data for all student subgroups to assure rates within 5% of overall school rate data.
+CA School Dashboard 6A Achieve a pupil suspension rate of 3% or less from year 1 data.
 CA School Dashboard

-6C Establish a baseline of sense of safety by pupils, parents, and teachers.
-Survey 6C Establish a baseline on parents and staff that feel communication is satisfactory.
-ACTION NS TO ACHIEVE GOAL #3 3A Plan opportunities for parent participation in schoolwide events and tra refreshments and provide childcare. inings.
-Serve 3A Establish and support site committees to provide opportunities for meaningful input in school decision making.
+6B Achieve a pupil expulsion rate equal to or less than the state average.
+CA School Dashboard 6C Establish a baseline from spring 2020 survey of sense of safety by pupils, parents, and teachers.
+6C Establish a baseline from spring 2020 survey on parents and staff that feel communication is satisfactory.
+ACTION NS TO ACHIEVE GOAL #3 1 3A Plan opportunities for parent participation in schoolwide events and trainings.
+Serve refreshments and provide childcare.
+3A Establish and support site committees to provide opportunities for meaningful input in school decision making.
 3A Utilize survey monkey to develop parent and student surveys to collect input on future goals, outcomes and actions.
-3B & Develop and implement a digital solution to record parent participation by 3 C demographics to assure effective outreach and access to all sub groups.
-5A & Establish policies and procedures for attendance/tardies; reward perfect attendance 5B in classrooms.
+3B & 3C Develop and implement a digital solution to record parent participation by demographics to assure effective outreach and access to all sub-groups.
+5A & 5B Establish policies and procedures for attendance/tardies; reward perfect attendance in classrooms.
 5C-5E Offer leadership classes for middle and high school students.
-5C-5E • • • 6A 6C Implement PBIS strategies schoolwide.
-6A-6C Require all staff members to participate in bullying prevention and training and provide 6C Utilize Parent Square to provide email, text and phone messages for parent and staff communication.
+5C-5E Provide staff training to recognize signs of students at risk of dropping out of school.
+6A 6C Implement PBIS strategies schoolwide.
+6A-6C Require all staff members to participate in bullying prevention and training and provide student/family access to STOP-IT reporting application.
+6C Utilize Parent Square to provide email, text and phone messages for parent and staff communication.
 6C Provide monthly calendars to families and staff with information of interest to each stakeholder group.